 Also, I guess I appreciated my life a little bit more!

 Frankly, the underwater world is ruthless.
 It’s not meant for humans and one wrong move can be fatal.
 Maybe that’s what makes it alluring to those who are willing to make the effort to explore!

 Challenges while diving

-I had nose bleeds after this dive as well, but I was already well over the moon with all that I had experienced in the dive, that it didn’t seem to matter.
-Looking back, I surely would have regretted if I missed this one!
+I had nose bleeds after this dive as well, but I was already well over the moon with all that I had experienced in the dive, and it didn’t seem to matter.
+Looking back, I surely would have regretted it if I missed this one!

 It’s in the Maldives, that I knew my tryst with the underwater world is only getting started!

 Update: I recently completed my Advanced Open Water course in Sri Lanka.
 More on that soon!

 What was your experience like underwater?
 Let me know in the comments below.